Perfect Illusion: Production and synopsis

 A music video for the song was directed by Ruth Hogben and Andrea Gelardin, who had also shot the cover artwork.
-According to Page Six, the clip was filmed in a desert outside Los Angeles over the course of two days.
-Gaga's longtime collaborator Brandon Maxwell did the fashion style for the production.
 Hogben and Gelardin has been associated for the past ten years with Gaga, working on different projects.
 Stylistically, collaborating on Joanne was a different experience for them.
 They were present in the recording studio with the singer and Ronson during conception of several tracks and the album's journey helped them understand Gaga's intent with the music.
 Since "Perfect Illusion" is an "energetic" track they wanted the video to reflect that.
 It was Gaga's idea to envision the clip as a performance, which became the starting point for Gelardin and Hogben.
 They wanted her to perform in between people instead on a stage, and asked Ronson, Parker and BloodPop to play cameos.
 While being interviewed by V magazine, the directors elaborated further:

 "We wanted the video to show her without artifice, in a way that her videos may not have done in the past.
 There is a simplicity in the concept.
 For example, we love that she holds the handheld mic within the performance.
 The single cover was taken on the same day.
 We didn't want it to be a posed still or a "fashion image", we wanted it to show movement and energy and for it to be about her and her performance.
 Gaga drove the Bronco herself in the video and her commitment to the performance and her authentic raw energy really came across in the way she drove!
 For us, as directors, it was scary and exciting at the same time—the energy and emotion were purely authentic."

 The world premiere occurred on September 20, 2016, during the season two premiere of Scream Queens on Fox.
 Gaga also shared a preview of the video, showing her swinging a microphone over her head as an ecstatic crowd cheers on.
 The visuals begin with her singing while driving a jeep through a desert and then finally performing in front of a crowd, aided by the producers.
 The video ends with Gaga rolling around alone in the desert.
 Jack White from the Official Charts Company noted that the editing consisted of "quick, jagged camera cuts" which made up majority of the visuals.
 In 2017, filming of the music video was included in the documentary film, Gaga: Five Foot Two.